RONAKPATELLLLLLL/Weird-Working-Hacks/README.md

 This script allows you to buy health and med packs from anywhere, but more importantly, it has an "Auto Attack" button.
 This allows will automatically damage and quickly kill the nearest player to you.
 Unlike in no way out, you really are attacking real players with this one and you effectively softlock the game in smaller lobbies.
 Please be responsible when using this.

-## Setting up the overrides

-#### Tested browsers that support local overrides
-Chrome and Edge

-#### Tested browsers that do not support local overrides
-Firefox

-Overrides only work on certain browsers.
-If the browser you are using supports them, follow the following steps to set the one for Gimkit cheat up.

-1. Open the console (Ctrl+Shift+I)
-2. Click the "Sources" tab
-3. On the left, open the "Overrides" tab
-4. Hit "Select folder for overrides"
-5. Select a folder to store the override in
-6. If a "www.gimkit.com" subfolder does not exist, create one
-7. Download all files in the overrides folder, and place them in the "www.gimkit.com" folder (in order to download a file, click "raw" at the top of the preview and then right click > "save as")

-Whenever you load the page, keep the console open until you see the "Gimkit Cheat Override Loaded" message.

 ## Updating the override